Influenza Sorbet

 As a child, my grandfather would make his “special cough syrup” each year to help us get over our illnesses faster.
 In an old Mason jar, the cough medicine would sit at the top of our refrigerator (which at the time seemed so tall).
 All I could see was the bright red cherry floating and bobbing around the jar and it was all I could do not to spoon that sweet cherry out and devour it.

-I was recently inspired by an Jeni’s ice cream shops latest and greatest flavor, “Hot Toddy Sorbet” and added my own twist based on my grandfather’s special concoction.
+I was recently inspired by an ice cream flavor from Jeni’s ice cream shops, “Hot Toddy Sorbet” and added my own twist based on my grandfather’s special concoction.
 The next time you find yourself coming down with the flu, settle yourself into your favorite chair and indulge in the influenza sorbet – because you deserve it.

 Influenza Sorbet

-- 2 cups fresh orange juice (I used clementine juice)
+- 2 cups fresh orange juice (I used juice from clementines)

 - One 3-ounce packet liquid fruit pectin or 5 tablespoons powdered pectin